huynguyengl99/django-astrowind/README.md

 When deploying to Netlify, don't forget to add `VITE_CMS_API_KEY` and `VITE_CMS_API_URL` to your environment variables on the dashboard or use the CLI.

+If you update the auto schema section in [src/content/config.ts](src/content/config.ts), don't forget to add or update it in the [cache-django-astrowind Netlify plugin](plugins/cache-django-astrowind/index.js).

 #### Deploy to Vercel

 Clone this repository on own GitHub account and deploy to Vercel: